pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/CAN.md

 <function>can.recv(timeout=0)</function>

-Get a message from the receive queue, and optionally specify a timeout value in **ms**.
+Get a message from the receive queue, and optionally specify a timeout value in **s** (can be a floating point value e.g. `0.2`).
 This function returns ``None`` if no messages available.
 If a message is present, it will be returned as a named tuple with the following form:

 ``(id, data, rtr, extended)``